Topological dyonic black holes of massive gravity with generalized quasitopological electromagnetism: Topological dyonic black holes

-The dependence of the resultant solution (\ref{17}) on the geometric mass $\mu$ is shown in Fig. \ref{skr1A}.
-The equation $f(r)=0$ can be utilized to figure out the inner and outer horizons.
-The positions of horizons correspond to those values of $r$ at which the curve connected to dyonic solution (\ref{17}) crosses the horizontal axis.
-Fig. \ref{skr1B} exhibits the behaviour of resultant solution in various dimensions.
-Notably, the horizon structure of the resultant dyonic solution is influenced by dimensionality parameter.
-One can see that for fixed values of other parameters, these objects have both inner Cauchy and outer event horizons in diverse dimensions.
-It is also demonstrated that the higher dimensional black holes have larger Cauchy and event horizons than the lower dimensional objects.
+Fig. \ref{skr1A} shows that when geometric mass attains its extreme value $\mu_{ext}$, the resultant dyonic black solution has only one event horizon.
+The interesting scenario arises when $\mu\neq\mu_{ext}$.
+In this case, the dyonic black holes of massive gravity have both inner Cauchy and outer event horizons even when $\mu=0$.
+This interesting behaviour of the metric function is due to the assumption of massive graviton in the action function.
+Fig. \ref{skr1B} exhibits the behaviour of the resultant solution in various dimensions.
+Notably, the horizon structure of the resultant dyonic solution is also influenced by the dimensionality parameter.
+It is demonstrated that the higher dimensional black holes have larger Cauchy and event horizons than the lower dimensional objects.
 In addition, the impact of massive graviton on the resultant solution is demonstrated in Fig. \ref{skr1C}.
-It is concluded that the solution (\ref{17}) describes dyonic black hole with inner and outer horizons when the mass of graviton is lesser than the critical value $m_c$, extreme black hole having one horizon when mass of graviton takes the value $m_c$, and naked singularity when graviton's mass exceeds the value $m_c$.
+We have noted earlier that the solution (\ref{17}) describes dyonic black holes with inner and outer horizons for any non-negative value of the black hole's geometric mass such that $\mu\neq\mu_{ext}$.
+However, there also exists a critical value $m_c$ of graviton's mass such that the resultant solution describes a black hole with two horizons when the mass of graviton is lesser than this critical value, an extreme black hole having one horizon when the mass of graviton takes the value $m_c$, and naked singularity when graviton's mass exceeds the value $m_c$.
 Similarly, electric and magnetic charges have also unavoidable effects on the behaviour of our resultant solution (\ref{17}).
 Figs. \ref{skr1D} and \ref{skr1E} demonstrate that the radius of the Cauchy horizon grows when the magnitude of these charges increases, however, the location of the outer horizon remains unchanged.

 The Ricci and Kretschmann invariants that correlate with Eq. (\ref{10}) are stated as

 and

 Hence, using the resultant solution (\ref{17}) in Eqs. (\ref{18})-(\ref{19}), one can show that